Give a Dog a Bone

 We do not and cannot replicate this, at least not without the assistance of psychiatric drugs.
 But for dogs, it all comes naturally.
 They don’t need to practice.
 The skills are all embedded in their DNA ready for instant deployment under the right environment.
 Dogs and real bones are meant for each other.

 Did you know that brushing the teeth of dogs has become something that people often do, even hiring professionals for the job?
 It’s true.
 It’s big business.
 It’s also utterly preposterous.
 A dog that regularly chews bones will end up with gleaming pearly whites like you have never seen before.
-They are blindingly beautiful exactly as they should be, not because of idiotic dog toothbrushes and paste but due to the bone alone.
+They are blindingly beautiful, exactly as they should be, not because of idiotic dog toothbrushes and paste but because of the bone alone.

-If you give a dog a bone, it’s not only that his teeth will be cleaned but also his breath will improve.
+If you give a dog a bone, not only will its teeth be cleaned, but also its breath will improve.
 This might be the most welcome change.
 Modern pet food is a major cause of pet halitosis, which quickly goes away with a good bone.

 The best bones also become a source of food, including the marrow, which provides calcium and goodness knows what else.
 It also provides enormous happiness, and that much is unbearably obvious.
 The dog’s temperament will change from disgruntled to happy.

 What is the downside?
-Of course people ask, and seek out every conceivable excuse for not providing a dog its most desired thing.
-You will be told that a bone will contaminate the dog with Salmonella and E. coli.
+Of course people ask, and they seek out every conceivable excuse for not providing a dog its most desired thing.
+You will be told that a bone will contaminate the dog with salmonella and E. coli.
 They will develop digestive disorders.
-Their teeth will be damaged and break (ironically this is possible precisely because teeth are weakened by lacking calcium).
-They will cause choking and damage to the guts.
+Their teeth will be damaged and break (ironically, this is possible precisely because teeth are weakened by a lack of calcium).
+Bones will cause choking and damage to the guts.
 You will hear that they are too high in fat.

 Then we look at these pathetic excuses for the successor to the wolf and proclaim them healthy.
-And they are dead in ten years.
+And they are dead in 10 years.

-Sadly, and despite all rhymes, songs, and sayings, people have nearly universally denied their dogs the very thing that they most want and most fires up their core talents and energies.
+Sadly, and despite all rhymes, songs, and sayings, people have nearly universally denied their dogs the very thing that they most want and that most fires up their core talents and energies.
 The problem is easily reversible.
-For goodness sake, give that dog a bone!
+For goodness’ sake, give that dog a bone!

 And then watch, learn, and emulate.
 There are many things humans can learn from the way a dog takes to a bone.
 Imagine if humans took to the cause of freedom in the same way.